swtan346/tp/docs/DeveloperGuide.md

 This section contains some noteworthy details on how certain features are being implemented.

 ### Adding a patient into Nursing Address Book

+The add patient feature is facilitated by `AddCommand`, `AddCommandParser` and `Person`.

+Given below is an example usage scenario and how the add patient feature behaves at each step.

+Step 1.
+The user launches the application for the first time.

+Step 2.
+The user executes an Add Command (e.g. 'add n\Alice ic\A0055679T ad\01/01/2022 dob\01/01/2002 w\WA') to add a new patient to the address book.

+n\: Indicates the name of the patient ic\: Indicates the NRIC of the patient ad\: Indicates the admission date of the patient dob\: Indicates the date of birth of the patient w\: Indicates the ward of the patient is currently in

+The `AddCommandParser` parses the user input, creating a new `AddCommand` object.
+The `AddCommand` object then creates a new `Person` object with the parsed details.

 #### Implementation